NeonGeckoCom/skill-device_controls/README.md

     -   allow ( skipping {ww} | solo mode )

     -   enter ( skipping {ww} | solo mode )

-## Enable/Disable Gestures

-    (enable|diable) (blink|clap) commands

-## Shutdown device

-    I want you to (shutdown|shut down)

-## Exiting from Neon

-    I want you to exit

-## Show demo of skills

-    neon i want to see the demo

-    neon show me the demo

-## Update Neon

-    Neon update my device software

-    Neon check for updates

 Most likely, Neon will ask for the confirmation to most of the choices available above.
 Follow the prompts and reply either with simple positive or negative answer, or follow it up by the requested 3-digit code.

 Wait for the successful confirmation or action execution from Neon.
 Most commands should be instantaneous.